Model Selection Consistency for Cointegrating Regressions: Proof of theorems and

-\begin{proof} Consider the adaptive Lasso estimator \eqref{eq:adalasso}.
-We already know, from theorem \ref{thm:modsel} that this procedure will asymptotically choose the correct set of non-zero parameters.
-Therefore, we just have to show that the distribution of our estimator is the same as the equivalent OLS estimator.
+Theorem \ref{thm:modsel} tells us that the adaptive Lasso estimator \eqref{eq:adalasso} asymptotically chooses the correct set of non-zero parameters.
+It remains to show that the distribution of the estimator of the non-zero parameters is the same as the OLS estimator conditional on knowing the correct set of parameters.
 Write the derivative of the criterion function in \eqref{eq:adalasso} is given by